 Joint USA/Chinese research reported in September 2016 (again on mice) found that DIM reduces prostate tumor growth by suppressing a gene known as PCGEM1, while promoting apoptosis.

-A joint USA/Indian study on animals released in August 2016 found that two derivatives from DIM (DIM-10 and DIM-14) possessed strong anti-cancer effects, and were responsible for a significant reduction in tumor size in triple negative breast cancer cells.
+A joint USA/Indian study on animals released in August 2016 found that two compounds in DIM (DIM-10 and DIM-14) possessed strong anti-cancer effects, and were responsible for a significant reduction in tumor size in triple negative breast cancer cells.
 These are cells that are not affected by hormones or HER2 status.
 An older 2002 study also found that DIM could induce apoptosis in breast cancer cells independent of estrogen receptor status.

 A July 2016 Korean study indicated DIM could also be useful for gastrointestinal cancers.